wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-video-calls-with-swiftui.md

 ## Create a Vonage Video API Project

 Open your [Vonage Video API dashboard](https://tokbox.com/account/#/) and create a new API project.
-You can call it anything and leave the codec as VP8.
+You can call it anything you wish, but leave the codec as VP8.
 Under the project tools section, create a routed [session](https://tokbox.com/developer/guides/create-session/) ID.
 You can think of a session as a room in which participants meet and chat.
-Just below, use the session ID to create a [token](https://tokbox.com/developer/guides/create-token/), you can leave the rest of the fields as their default.
-Tokens are used to authenticate users.
+Just below, use the session ID to create a [token](https://tokbox.com/developer/guides/create-token/); you can leave the rest of the fields as their default.
+Tokens are a method used to authenticate users.
 Keep a note of your session ID, token and project API key for a future step.

 ## Creating the iOS Application

 The next step is to get the iOS application set up.
-Once the application is created, you will install the Video Client SDK and ask for microphone and camera permissions.
+Once you have created the application, you need to install the Video Client SDK and ask for microphone and camera permissions.

 ### Create an Xcode Project